A mobile telecoms mast against a clear sky, representing spectrum authorisation and awards

 Can I sell or trade my spectrum licence?

 Some spectrum licences are tradeable; others are not.
 The licence document will specify whether you can assign or trade it.
-If it is tradeable, you can sell it to another operator, subject to Ofcom’s consent.
+If it is within a tradable licence class, you can transfer it, following the notification procedure in the trading regulations.
 Ofcom will typically consent if the buyer is a fit and proper person and will comply with the licence conditions.
-If the licence is not tradeable, you cannot sell it; it is tied to your operator licence and will cease when your operator status ceases.
+If the licence is not tradeable, you cannot sell it; the licence class is simply not one of those the trading regulations allow to be transferred, and any purported transfer outside those regulations is void.

 What are interference obligations and who is responsible for managing interference?

 Interference occurs when radio signals from different users affect each other.
 If your spectrum use causes interference to other licensees, you are required to take steps to mitigate it.
 Your licence conditions will specify technical limits on the interference you can cause.
 If you exceed those limits, you are in breach.
-If another licensee’s equipment is causing interference to you, they are responsible for fixing it.
+If another licensee’s equipment is interfering with your service, whether they must do anything about it depends on their own licence conditions.
+Ofcom has enforcement powers where a licensee is in breach, including financial penalties and variation of the licence.
 Ofcom has powers to require licensees to change their equipment or operation to reduce interference.
 Interference disputes can be contentious and often require specialist engineering evidence.

 Representative experience